kitsane/4quant/source/solutions.md

 ## Transportation

-The <span style="font-family: 'Source Sans Pro'"><strong>4Q</strong>uant</span> algorithm can help you understand the causal factors that lead to outcomes in your business.
+The <span  class="alt-font"><strong>4Q</strong>uant</span> algorithm can help you understand the causal factors that lead to outcomes in your business.
 Unlike traditional data analyst work with spreadsheets and pivot tables which offer a shallow view of your data, our proven and proprietary algorithm can help you find answers hidden deep within your data that would otherwise remain hidden.